Gwen Barlee

 Patrica Gwen Barlee (March 29, 1963 – June 21, 2017) was an environmental activist noted for her advocacy on environmental issues concerning endangered species, waterways, and provincial parks.
 She spent most of her environmentalist career pushing for standalone endangered species legislation in British Columbia.
 She is best known for her committed role to the Western Canada Wilderness Committee as national policy director (2001–2017) and participation in environmental campaigns for the British Columbia government to preserve tens of thousands of hectares for the northern spotted owl in 2011.

-Barlee co-wrote a book titled “In Defence of Canada's Spotted Owl” with authors Andrew Miller and Devon Page, published by the Wilderness Committee.
+Barlee co-wrote a book titled In Defence of Canada's Spotted Owl with authors Andrew Miller and Devon Page, published by the Wilderness Committee.
 She had a vital role in the halt of government construction plans to build resorts in provincial and national parks.
 She also uncovered incident reports about the negative impacts of the industrial power stations on the environment, leading to a protest to prevent the privatization of waterways.

 Early life and education

-Barlee was born March 29, 1963, in Penticton, British Columbia and raised near Summerland in British Columbia’s scenic Okanagan region.
+Barlee was born March 29, 1963, in Penticton, British Columbia, and raised near Summerland in British Columbia's Okanagan region.
 Barlee was the daughter of Kathleen Kyle and Neville Langrell "Bill" Barlee, the second born of her siblings Veronica Barlee and Diane Barlee.

 At the age of 5, Barlee's father quit his job as a high-school teacher to pursue a career in politics.
 In 1988 he was elected as a New Democratic Party (NDP) Member of the Legislative Assembly (MLA) in British Columbia and appointed Minister of Agriculture, Fisheries and Food.

 Barlee studied visual arts at the Emily Carr University of Art and Design (formally known as Vancouver School of Decorative and Applied Arts).
 During postsecondary education, she worked as a model, a waitress at a hotel in Vancouver and as a blackjack dealer in Dawson City, Yukon.
 She served as a production assistant on multiple movies as well as the documentaries Toad People (2018) and Protecting BC’s Species at Risk (2012).
 She later completed a secondary degree in women's studies and political science at Langara College in Vancouver.